zencoder/zencoder-ex/README.md

 A Zencoder error has the following fields:

-1. message:    The message from the exception
-2. stacktrace: The formatted exception
+1. stacktrace: The formatted exception
-3. kind:       The type of error
+2. kind:       The type of error
-4. error:      The exception
+3. error:      The exception

-The message and stacktrace fields are the result of calling Exception.message(error) and Exception.format(kind, error) respectively.
+Stacktrace is the formatted exception (via Exception.format/2).
 The kind and error are provided if you wish to do your own formatting.

 #### Pattern Matching